intermine/im-docs/docs/intermine/upgrade.md

 This is a non-disruptive release.

 It mainly contains new webservices to improve BlueGenes support \(v.
-0.10.0\), some fixes related to the type Date, bioschemas markup on the report page \(Gene and protein\)
+0.10.0\), some fixes related to the type Date, and bioschemas markup on the report page \(Gene and protein\)

 ## InterMine 4.1.3